The poem "A Poison Tree" by William Blake

 3. I was angry with my foe:

-👉 The poet says that he also became angry with his enemy.
+👉 The poet says that he also felt angry with his enemy and developed feelings of resentment toward him.

 4. I told it not, my wrath did grow.